Tripouille/gnlTester/README.md

 # gnlTester (2019+)

-Tester for the get next line project of 42 school (now with personalized leaks checking on mac, using valgrind on linux)
+Tester for the get next line project of 42 school (with personalized leaks checking on mac, using valgrind on linux)
 If all your tests are OK and the moulinette KO you, please contact me on slack/discord.
 Clone this tester in your get_next_line repository. (works on linux and mac, handles sigsegv on all tests, and timeout on mandatory part)
 ![alt text](https://i.imgur.com/uupv1UH.png)